Crisis management in Afghanistan

 Civilian crisis management

 The EU’s civilian crisis management mission EUPOL (European Union Police Mission in Afghanistan) worked in Afghanistan in 2007–2016.
-Over the years, Finland has been one of the most important countries that have seconded experts to this mission.
-Finns have also held lead positions in the missions.
+Finland was one of the main contributors of experts to the operation.
+There were also Finns in leading positions in the operation.

 Finnish civilian crisis management experts have worked not only in the EUPOL operation in Afghanistan but also for the EU Special Representative, NATO Senior Civilian Representative in Kabul and German Civilian Representative in northern Afghanistan.